Optimal Network Topology of Multi-Agent Systems subject to Computation and Communication Latency (with proofs): Introduction

-The paper is organized as follows. \autoref{sec:setup} introduces the networked-system model and preliminary results on circular formations and delay systems. \autoref{sec:optimization} formalizes the control problem: namely, we optimize the feedback gains in order to minimize the scalar variance of the system at steady state.
-The solution is presented in~\autoref{sec:single-param} for the single-parameter formulation (all gains equal) and in~\autoref{sec:multiple-params} for the multiple-parameter formulation.
-In particular, we prove that a near-optimal solution with multiple parameters coincides with a single-parameter configuration.
-In~\autoref{sec:optimal-n}, we discuss the performance of the network topology under varying communication latency, proposing a control-driven optimization for such topology that takes into account the rate of delay variation.
-Specifically, we show that using all communication links (centralized control) is in general suboptimal.
-Finally, concluding remarks are drawn in~\autoref{sec:conclusions}, together with future work directions.
+The paper is organized as follows. \autoref{sec:setup} introduces the system model, detailing results on circular formations (\autoref{sec:eigs-subsystems}) and delay systems (\autoref{sec:stochastic-retarded-diff-eq}). \autoref{sec:optimization} formalizes the control problem: namely, we optimize the feedback gains in order to minimize the steady-state scalar variance of the system.
+We first solve the problem with a single parameter (equal gains) in~\autoref{sec:single-param} and then let multiple parameters in~\autoref{sec:multiple-params}.
+In the latter, we prove that an efficient solution coincides with a particular single-parameter configuration.
+In~\autoref{sec:optimal-n}, we discuss the control performance under varying network topologies, proposing an optimization that takes into account how the delays increase with the number of links.
+Specifically, we show that using all communication links (centralized control) yields in general poor performance.
+Finally, concluding remarks are drawn in~\autoref{sec:conclusions}, together with proposals for further study. \restoregeometry